Hawaii governor vows to block land grabs as fire-ravaged Maui rebuilds

-LAHAINA, Hawaii — (AP) — Hawaii Gov. Josh Green vowed "to keep the land in local people's hands" after a deadly wildfire that incinerated a historic Maui community, as the island's schools began reopening and traffic resumed on a major road.
+LAHAINA, Hawaii — (AP) — Hawaii's governor vowed to protect local landowners from being "victimized" by opportunistic buyers when Maui rebuilds from a deadly wildfire that incinerated a historic island community and killed more than 100 people.

-Green said at a Wednesday news conference that he had instructed the state attorney general to work toward a moratorium on land transactions in Lahaina, which he acknowledged will come with legal challenges.
+Gov. Josh Green said Wednesday that he had instructed the state attorney general to work toward a moratorium on land transactions in Lahaina.
+He acknowledged the move will likely face legal challenges.

-“My intention from start to finish is to make sure that no one is victimized from a land grab,” Green said.
+“My intention from start to finish is to make sure that no one is victimized from a land grab,” Green said at a news conference.
 “People are right now traumatized.
 Please do not approach them with an offer to buy their land.
 Do not approach their families saying they’ll be much better off if they make a deal.
 Because we’re not going to allow it.”

-Also Wednesday, the number of dead reached 111, and Maui police said nine victims had been identified, and the families of five had been notified.
-A mobile morgue unit with additional coroners arrived Tuesday to help process and identify remains.

-After a fast-moving wildfire consumed much of Lahaina about a week ago, concern spread that rebuilding would accelerate the town's transformation into a tropical haven for affluent outsiders.
+As the death roll rose to 111 on Wednesday, the head of the Maui Emergency Management Agency defended not sounding sirens during the fire.
+Hawaii has what it touts as the largest system of outdoor alert sirens in the world, created after a 1946 tsunami that killed more than 150 on the Big Island.

+“We were afraid that people would have gone mauka,” said agency administrator Herman Andaya, using a navigational term that can mean toward the mountains or inland in Hawaiian.
+“If that was the case, then they would have gone into the fire.”

+Many in Lahaina were struggling to afford life in Hawaii before the fire.
+Statewide, a typical starter home costs over $1 million, while the average renter pays 42% of their income for housing, according to a Forbes Housing analysis, the highest ratio in the country by a wide margin.

+The 2020 census found more native Hawaiians living on the mainland than the islands for the first time in history, driven in part by a search for cheaper housing.

 Green pledged to announce details of the moratorium by Friday.
-Green said he also wants to see a long-term moratorium on sales of land that won’t “benefit local people.”
+He added that he also wants to see a long-term moratorium on sales of land that won’t “benefit local people.”

+Green made affordable housing a priority when he entered office in January, appointing a czar for the issue and seeking $1 billion for housing programs.
+Since the fires, he’s also suggested acquiring land in Lahaina for the state to build workforce housing as well as a memorial.

 Sacred Hearts School in Lahaina was destroyed, and Principal Tonata Lolesio said lessons would resume in the coming weeks at another Catholic school.
 She said it was important for students to be with their friends, teachers and books, and not constantly thinking about the tragedy.